Froyj/test-workshop/public/content.md

 // expected output:  Your balance is positive
 ```

-Getting back to our index.html file, our goal is to create a function to make an operation which changes according to the operator.
+Getting back to our index.html file, our goal is to create a function to make an operation which changes according to the operator that has been entered in the prompt.

 * Remove the previous console.log(...) from your code
 * Now you will add a condition on the value of the operator :